sagarnildass/Robotics_Nanodegree/Project_1_RoboND-Rover-Project/README.md

         Rover.worldmap[navigable_y_world, navigable_x_world, 2] += 255
 ```

-Second, I update a vision map so users can see what Rover is perceiving, where red indicates obstacles; blue indicates navigable terrain, and green/yellow indicates the rock.
+Second, I update a vision map so users can see what Rover is perceiving, where red indicates obstacles; blue indicates navigable terrain, and yellow indicates the rock.

 ```
 Rover.vision_image[:,:,0] = obstacle_threshed * 255